chinanf-boy/awesome-stars/README.md

 ## Go

+- [beego](https://github.com/astaxie/beego) - beego is an open-source, high-performance web framework for the Go programming language.
+- [revel](https://github.com/revel/revel) - A high productivity, full-stack web framework for the Go language.
 - [onsha_heisha-interpreter](https://github.com/hayajo/onsha_heisha-interpreter) - "Writing An Interpreter In Go"を元にインタプリタを作成する
 - [mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [gitea](https://github.com/go-gitea/gitea) - Git with a cup of tea, painless self-hosted git service